In this chapter, you will learn about the basic concepts of data schemas and how data are independent of one another within a database.

-What is Schema in Database management system?
+What is Schema in the Database Management System?

-Schema can be defined as the design of a database.
+A schema can be defined as the design of a database.
 The overall description of the database is called the database schema.
 It can be categorized into three parts.
 These are:

 - Physical Schema